data-lessons/library-sql-DEPRECATED/02-sql-aggregation.md

 Aggregation allows us to combine results by grouping records based on value and calculating combined values in groups.

-Let’s go to the surveys table and find out how many individuals there are.
+Let’s go to the articles table and find out how many entries there are.
 Using the wildcard simply counts the number of records (rows)

     SELECT COUNT(*)
-    FROM surveys;
+    FROM articles;

-We can also find out how much all of those individuals weigh.
+We can also find out how many authors have participated in these articles.

-    SELECT COUNT(*), SUM(weight)
+    SELECT COUNT(*), SUM(author_count)
-    FROM surveys;

-We can output this value in kilograms, rounded to 3 decimal
-places:

-    SELECT ROUND(SUM(weight)/1000.0, 3)
-    FROM surveys;
+    FROM articles;

 There are many other aggregate functions included in SQL including `MAX`, `MIN`, and `AVG`.